Coronavirus - advice and information

 It's so important to stay at home to protect others and stop the spread of the virus.
 For people on lower incomes who cannot work from home and have lost income as a result, you are able to apply for a payment of £500 if you are required by law to self-isolate.

 COVID-19 is a potentially fatal illness.
 Everyone must do what they can to avoid becoming infected and passing on the virus to others.
-Avoid social gatherings, make sure you keep your distance from others, wash your hands regularly and wear a face covering in shops, on public transport and other enclosed spaces.
+Make sure you keep your distance from others, wash your hands regularly and wear a face covering.

-Do not have visitors to your home.
+Do not have visitors in your home.
 This includes extended family and friends.
 Only accept visitors into your home for essential purposes - such as to provide care.
+You may meet with people in groups of 6 or 2 households may mix outdoors.

 If someone in your household has coronavirus symptoms, or has tested positive, they need to isolate for at least 10 days.
 Everyone in the household also needs to self-isolate for 10 days.
 Any person who has symptoms or tests positive must maintain their distance from others in the household.
 If you have symptoms, however mild, get tested immediately by booking a test online or calling 119.